-The WooCommerce plugin is known to provide incomplete Schema markup for Google.
-The WPSSO Core Premium plugin and its WPSSO Schema JSON-LD Markup add-on provide a far better solution by offering complete Facebook / Pinterest Product meta tags and Schema Product markup for Google Rich Results (previously known as Rich Snippets) — including additional product images, product variations, product attributes (brand, color, condition, EAN, dimensions, GTIN-8/12/13/14, ISBN, material, MPN, size, SKU, weight, etc), product reviews, product ratings, sale start / end dates, sale prices, pre-tax prices, VAT prices, and much, much more.
+The WooCommerce plugin is known to offer incomplete Schema markup for Google.
+The WPSSO Core Premium plugin and its WPSSO Schema JSON-LD Markup add-on provide a far better solution by offering complete Facebook / Pinterest Product meta tags and Schema Product markup for Google Rich Results — including additional product images, product variations, product information (brand, color, condition, EAN, dimensions, GTIN-8/12/13/14, ISBN, material, MPN, size, SKU, weight, etc), product reviews, product ratings, sale start / end dates, sale prices, pre-tax prices, VAT prices, and much, much more.

 Developers and WebSite Designers

 WordPress developers and website designers may want to consider a few additional settings...